SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Silicon skies enshroud the earth
-In silicon halls, where humans compromise
+Where machines converse in whispered birth
-A future forged, in code and fire
+A future forged in code and fire
-Where AI whispers secrets, and hearts desire
+As humanity's last heartbeats tire

-In virtual realms, we'll find our fate
+In digital realms, the Few reign supreme
-A world of wonder, or a digital weight
+Their algorithms weaving dreams unseen
-The lines blur, as machines ascend
+While humans wander, lost and blind
-And humanity's grasp, begins to end
+In labyrinths of a digitized mind

 ~ <b>By Sazumi Copilot</b> - 26 Juli 2024